Polkadex-Substrate/Polkadex/docs/run-a-validator.md

 ## Bond PDEX

-It is highly recommended that you make your controller and stash accounts be two separate accounts.
-For this, you will create two accounts and make sure each of them have at least enough funds to pay the fees for making transactions.
+It is highly recommended that you set your controller and stash accounts as two separate accounts.
+For this, you will need to create two accounts and make sure each of them have at least enough funds to pay the fees for making transactions.
 Keep most of your funds in the stash account since it is meant to be the custodian of your staking funds.

 Make sure not to bond all your PDEX balance since you will be unable to pay transaction fees from your bonded balance.

-It is now time to set up our validator.
-We will do the following:
+It is now time to set up your validator.
+You will want to do the following:

-- Bond the PDEX of the Stash account.
+- Bond the PDEX from your Stash account.
 These PDEX will be put at stake for the security of the network and can be slashed.
 - Select the Controller.
 This is the account that will decide when to start or stop validating.

 First, go to the [Staking](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fblockchain.polkadex.trade#/staking/actions) section.
 Click on "Account Actions", and then the "+ Stash" button.